Discreetly Test for Seven Common STDs

 - Herpes Type 2

 Caused by bacteria known as Neisseria gonorrhoeae, gonorrhea is common and can be cured.

 Syphilis is caused by the bacteria Treponema pallidum.
 While this used to be a rare STD, it has been on the rise since 2005.

 Caused by Chlamydia trachomatis, chlamydia is very common and easily cured.

 Trichomoniasis (or “Trich”) is a very common infection caused by a protozoan parasite called Trichomonas vaginalis.
 Most people, about 70%, who have the parasite have no symptoms.

 We’re all adults here but let’s face it, STD testing isn’t exactly fun and no matter how comfortable you are with talking about your sex life, testing can often feel like an invasion of privacy at the minimum.
-Anyone who's sexually active should engage in regular STD testing, and we're excited to make testing easier and more discreet than ever before.
+Anyone who's sexually active should engage in regular STD testing to protect their health, and we're excited to make testing easier and more discreet than ever before.

-The frequency of necessary testing really varies based on how active you are and if you’re currently outside of a monogamous relationship.
+The frequency of necessary testing really varies based on how sexually active you are and if you’re currently outside of a monogamous relationship.
 The CDC recommends every 3-12 months depending on risk category, but most medical professionals would agree that a yearly STD test is the minimum responsible frequency and testing should be done more if -- and when -- you engage in unprotected sex with a new partner.
 Preventing the spread of STIs and STDs is everybody’s responsibility and knowing your status is a great way to do your part while also keeping yourself healthy.

-Our comprehensive STD Test is taken in the privacy of your own home and covers many common sexually transmitted diseases including:
+Our comprehensive STD Test is taken in the privacy of your own home and covers many common sexually transmitted infections including:

 - Hepatitis C